luiul/statistics-meets-logistics/README.md

 - What would a DataFrame that answers the question look like?
 Does it need a pivot()?
 - What do you want the resulting pivot to look like?

-Usually a groupby() call is a better solution to these questions.
+Usually a groupby() call is a better solution  1wto these questions.

 Pandas also comes with a pivot_table method that allows for an additional aggregation function to be called.
 This could alternatively be done with a groupby() method as well.

 ## Notes from the Exercise

+- See [styling documentation](https://pandas.pydata.org/pandas-docs/stable/user_guide/style.html) for more styling options.
 - Important function to determine most common value in a Series `value_counts()` for Categorical values.
 For Numerical values use `sort_values()`method.
 - Use lambda functions and np.vectorize more!
 - Break the code into chunks if necessary, for example: